Killigarth Manor: Manor house

 An original manor house dates from 1662 and existed prior to the current one, and was described by Jonathan Couch in his History of Polperro (1871): "At the top of the eastern hill ... is the neat old manor-house of Killigarth, with its antique square-headed and granite-mullioned windows, its respectable arched doorways, and massive chimneys ...
 The house has on the second stage, a fine room, now used as a sleeping apartment; but, from its dimensions and the labour bestowed on its decoration, evidently once the state room of the house."

 In 1872, the original house was demolished and a new house was built using the same stone, as shown by the building's date stone.
 It is also possible that part of the house was simply remodelled, rather than fully demolished as the 1662 date stone remains.
 There are also record of the original building having a bell tower.
-The building is made of granite rubble with a slate roof, is two stories high.
+The building, made of granite rubble with a slate roof, is two stories high.
 The present building was designated Grade II listed status on 27 August 1952.
 Presently the grounds include a John Fowler Holiday Parks site, with some guests staying in the manor itself.